Stock Exchange, Antwerp

-The bourse at Antwerp is a building in Antwerp, Belgium, which was first opened in 1531 as the world's first purpose-built commodity exchange.
-The Royal Exchange in London was modelled on the Antwerp bourse.
-The bourse has been described as "the mother of all stock exchanges".
+The Stock Exchange, Antwerp or Handelsbeurs (in Dutch) is a building in Antwerp, Belgium, which opened in 1531 as the world's first purpose-built commodity exchange.
+The architectural design of the Royal Exchange in London was inspired by the Flemish style of the Antwerp Stock Exchange building.
+The Stock Exchange has been described as "the mother of all stock exchanges".

-The commodity exchange fell into disuse in the 17th century, following the Fall of Antwerp (1584–1585), when Amsterdam replaced Antwerp as the Low Countries' main trading centre.
+The commodity exchange fell into disuse in the 17th century, as following the Fall of Antwerp (1584–1585), Amsterdam had replaced Antwerp as the main trading centre in the Low Countries.

-Following a fire in 1858, the building was reconstructed, and from 1872 once again served the purpose of housing a bourse, this time as a true stock exchange, the Antwerp Stock Exchange.
-In 1997 this stock exchange was merged into Brussels Stock Exchange (presently Euronext), and the building was once more abandoned and neglected.
+Following a fire in 1858, the building was reconstructed, and from 1872 once again served the purpose of housing a true stock exchange, the Antwerp Stock Exchange.
+In 1997 this stock exchange merged into the Brussels Stock Exchange (presently Euronext), and the building was once more abandoned and neglected.
 Following extensive restoration, the building is now part of a multipurpose events venue known as the Antwerp Trade Fair.